duganchen/electron-react-typescript-boilerplate/README.md

 - the React is served with react-scripts, and has live reload
 - Electron's debugging port is open, and ready to be attached to by VSCode
-- There is a "Restart" menu item to restart the main process (and pick up code changes)

 Changes to the renderer process get reloaded automatically.
-To reload the main process, press Cmd-Shift-b and choose the "Restart" menu item.
+To reload the main process, press Cmd-Shift-b and quit the app; it will restart.

 ## The Monorepo Structure